Oncology Training for Social Workers

 - Psychosocial Assessment: Unpacking distress in patients and understanding the impact on families.

-- Understanding Patient-Centred Care /: Building and Sustaining Reasonable Hope/
+- Understanding Patient-Centred Care /: Building sustainable hope/ Role of the MDT

 Course Goals: